 About this fried pickle and ranch dip

 If you love easy and delicious dips, you simply must give this amazing pickle dip recipe a try!
-Whether you serve it at your next party (I’m looking at you picnics, potlucks, game days and backyard barbecues) or hoard it all to yourself and eat it with a shovel, one thing is for sure – this dip is perfect for any and every occasion!
+Whether you serve it at your next party (I’m looking at you picnics, potlucks, game days and backyard barbecues) or hoard it all to yourself and eat it with a shovel, one thing is for sure – this southern fried pickle dip is perfect for any and every occasion!

 Why you’ll love this dip recipe with pickles